Swarovski Waterschool Programme

 In this respect, children will be at the center of the project action, involved as main actors, which will grant them the ownership of every project steps and results.
 Hence, the project aims at increasing the capacities and knowledge of local youth on water as a key natural resource on which their community is highly dependent.
 In the same way, the project will empower the local youth to take action through small initiative projects in their community in order to concretely step into action and contribute to the development of their community.
 Henceforth, the project goal will be reached through three project objective as described below.

 - Increase the education on water and improve the quality and sustainability of water education

 - Increase the access to clean water for students and improve the hygienic environment

 - Increase student, community, and local authority awareness on the impacts of unsafe water and other hygienic issues

-Through the integration of an adapted version of the Swarovski Waterschool Curriculum into local school curricula, this project aims to raise awareness of boys and girls on the immediate issues and negative impacts on contaminated water, as well as increase their capacities and knowledge on water as a key natural resource for the livelihood of their communities.
+Through the integration of an adapted version of the Swarovski Waterschool Curriculum into local school curriculums, this project aims to raise awareness of the boys and girls on the immediate issues and negative impacts on contaminated water, as well as increase their capacities and knowledge on water as a key natural resource for the livelihood of their communities.

-Moreover, the Swarovski Waterschool Program will help to provide local youth with the right tools to empower them to bring positive change and take action in raising awareness on water issues in their communities to other local community members through a student research component of the curriculum.
-As part of achieving these goals, the capacity of the local school teachers will also be developed in order for them to fully understand and implement the curriculum in their classrooms.
+Moreover, the Swarovski Waterschool Programme will help to provide local youth with the right tools to empower them to bring positive change and take action in raising awareness on water issues in their communities to other local community members through a student research component of the curriculum.
+As part of achieving these goals, the capacity of the local school teachers will also be developed in order for them to fully understand and implement the curriculum into their classrooms.

 3 local schools located in 3 villages (Mae Lan, Kong Sang, Sob Lan) of Yang Piang sub-district will be the center of the project action.
 The target schools also hosts students from 12 neighboring villages.
 In this regard the proposed project has the potential to reach 667 students and 35 teachers.